-Join Patrick Crispen for an in-depth discussion in this video Configuring your browser to work with Blackboard, part of Blackboard 9.x Essential Training for Students.
+Join Patrick Crispen for an in-depth discussion in this video Configuring your browser to work with Blackboard, part of Blackboard 9.x Essential Training: Students.

 To be able to use Blackboard well, you're going to need three things: a reliable and pretty fast Internet connection, a common modern computer operating system, Windows 98 and Mac OS 9 just won't cut it, and a reasonably recent web browser.
 So what specific operating system and web browser should you be running?
 That depends upon the specific version of Blackboard your institution is running.
 There are different versions of Blackboard 9, each with its own unique operating system and browser requirements.
 For the most part you need to be running Windows XP or later, and that includes Windows Vista and Windows 7, 32-bit, 64-bit, Ultimate, Home, Premium, it doesn't matter.